ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 Our new API follows a progressive enhancement approach to type safety:

-**Preserve untyped AST access**
+**Preserve untyped AST access**.
 The existing untyped API remains available by default, ensuring backward compatibility

-**Optional type safety on demand**
+**Optional type safety on demand**.
 Users can opt into typed AST nodes either manually or automatically for enhanced type checking and autocompletion

 However, it is a bumpy ride to transition to a new typed API via the path of Tree-sitter's static type.